retromonos/quiz-extensions/README.md

 Fill in the .env file.

-The following variables NEED to be changed for it to function:
+The following variables NEED to be changed for the tool to function:

 `API_KEY`: Your Canvas API key, for making extension/accomodation requests.
 `API_URL`: The URL to your Canvas installation.
 You do not need to put "/api/v1", CanvasAPI handles that automatically.